 Hillsong is committed to the protection, safety and wellbeing of all Children in its care and all adults at risk with whom we work.
-Hillsong fully accepts its responsibility under relevant UK legislation, including the Care Act 2014, and endeavours to do everything possible to prevent all forms of harm and abuse and to be an agent of love, encouragement, care, healing and justice.
+Hillsong fully accepts its responsibility under relevant UK legislation, including co-operating with relevant authorities under the Care Act 2014, and endeavours to do everything possible to prevent all forms of harm and abuse and to be an agent of love, encouragement, care, healing and justice.